 Your typed commentary on each student story will address (a) your interpretation of the work (what the piece is about, what the author is trying to accomplish) (b) comments and analysis of what is working well and (c) suggestions for improvement.
-Submit two copies of your commentary - one for the author and one for the professor.
+Submit your commentary on Canvas.
 A portion of your final grade will be determined by the quality of your peer commentaries.